Mark for Redaction

 Oct 11 – Nov 11, 2018

-Mark for Redaction is a group exhibition from October 11 until November 11, envisioned by former flux resident Razan Al-Salah and curated by Hilal Khalil, this exhibition showcases multi-disciplinary forms of contemporary art from self-identified Kweer (queer), lesbian, gay, bisexual, trans, and/or gender non-conforming people who have ties to what is colloquially known al-‘ālam al-‘arabī (South West Asia and North Africa (SWANA)) and the respective diaspora.
+Mark for Redaction, a group exhibition on view from October 11 until November 11, envisioned by former flux resident Razan Al-Salah and curated by Hilal Khalil, showcases multi-disciplinary forms of contemporary art from self-identified Kweer (queer), lesbian, gay, bisexual, trans, and/or gender non-conforming people who have ties to what is colloquially known al-‘ālam al-‘arabī (the Arab world, South West Asia and North Africa (SWANA)) and the respective diaspora.

 List of Artists